 What Is the Mystery Flavor of Dum Dums?

-In 1924, the Akron Candy Company in Ohio had developed a small, spherical hard candy on a stick whose size was perfect for children, but could be enjoyed by adults as well.
+In 1924, the Akron Candy Company in Ohio had developed a small, spherical hard candy on a stick.
 When it came to naming the confection, sales manager I.C.
 Bahr came up with “Dum Dums” because he thought it was a phrase that could easily be uttered by children.
 Simple, colorful, and inexpensive, Dum Dums soon became an institution.

 The brand was purchased in 1953 by Ohio’s Spangler Candy Company, which already had a solid reputation for its hard candies, Circus Peanuts and chocolates.
 Spangler has added many flavors over the years, including Buttered Popcorn, Cotton Candy, and Bubblegum.
 In 2006 the company celebrated its 100th anniversary by introducing two new flavors – pink lemonade and cherry cola.